bastienapp/react-frontend-template/README.md

 git config --global core.autocrlf input
 ```

-If you already clone this repository, remove it and clone it again.
+If you've already cloned this repository, remove it and clone it again.

 # Configure Visual Studio Code